Zaffer/leanygrad/readme.md

 "
 So the shape tracker needs to be able to define the view of a tensor with a shape outside of the data itself.
 This allows views without copy that are comparable.
 Then a flattening of the tensor is a canonical representation of any data which is how it is represented in memory.
 You can also define any shape not just 2d by defining exactly what an increase along a dimension like row or column means as a jump in continuous memory flattened memory.
 But they don't have to be complete views.
 You could define it with a starting and ending point within the array.
 Aka [[2,3], [4,5]] should be allowed to compare equal to [[1,2,3],[4,5,6]] since they are both a view of the underlying [1,2,3,4,5,6].
 If you don't want it to be continuous and want faster flexible reshapes and moves or trims etc, you would probably want a set of partials in a linked list structure.
 That is how I understand the problem statement.
 "

+"
+Guys, I have a dumb idea for fixing/removing multiview shapetrackers and symbolic.
+Just brute force check if the function from the outer view to the buffer is affine (it's a simple composition of linear functions defined by strides and the canonical (nonlinear) map from a buffer back to each view).
+Affine just means it's given by an offset and strides, so the shapetracker can be reduced to a single view.
+The brute force check shouldn't be too bad since it's just O(size(shape)) which at the worst fits in memory. chenyu — Today at 01:07 i can see some version of that working, you might only need to test corners too and check for twists. that's why we have bounties for canonical shapetracker and prove the view merging criteria!
+"